floriankraemer/floriankraemer.github.io/_posts/2025-02-14-Are-the-SOLID-Principles-problematic.markdown

 ## Use of AI to find SOLID Violations

 AI is doing a surprisingly good job (most of the time) of identifying and explaining when SOLID principles aren’t followed.
-But don’t blindly trust the AI.
+But **don’t** blindly trust the AI.
 At the time of writing, AI is good at finding violations, but it is not perfect!
 If the reasoning or code provided by the AI makes no sense or raises doubts, don’t take its response seriously!
 I'm mostly using ChatGPT, but I assume you'll get similarly good results with other AIs like Claude AI.

 Even without giving it a lengthy prompt, I often get good results by simply specifying the programming language and asking it to refactor or explain a single method or a whole class based on the SOLID principles.
+Usually it is good enough to tell it "Refactor this code following the SOLID principles: paste-your-code".

 ## Conclusion

-The article should have demonstrated that SOLID principles are useful and often relatively easy to identify and address.
+The article has hopefully demonstrated that SOLID principles are useful and often relatively easy to identify and address.
 Furthermore, the papers mentioned in this article have shown that analyzer tools can help measure the actual impact of applying the SOLID principles.
 This means you can not only make improvements but also measure those improvements.

 Something I haven’t been able to find a clear answer to is why the SOLID principles aren’t more widely taught and adopted.
-I still believe they are relatively simple to learn—perhaps not so easy to master—but given their impact on code quality, they’re worth the effort.
+I still believe they are relatively simple to learn — perhaps not so easy to master — but given their impact on code quality, they’re worth the effort.
 Why aren’t they taught more frequently?
 Whether in schools, universities, or companies?
 Especially companies, as they should have a vested interest in improving code quality, flexibility, and maintainability to reduce the costs of software development and maintenance.

-To further explore the real-world usage of SOLID principles, I’ll attempt to conduct a survey and publish the results here.
+I hope to find answers to those questions at some point in the future.

 ## References